Joe Brewster

-Joe Brewster, M.D. is an American psychiatrist and filmmaker who directs and produces fiction films, documentaries and new media focused on the experiences of communities of color.
+Joe Brewster is an American psychiatrist and filmmaker who directs and produces fiction films, documentaries and new media focused on the experiences of communities of color.

 Education

-A native of South Central Los Angeles, Joe Brewster graduated from Crenshaw High School and received a B.A. in Biology from Stanford University.
+A native of Central Los Angeles, Joe Brewster graduated from Crenshaw High School and received a B.A. in Biology from Stanford University.
 Brewster went on to Harvard Medical School, where he received his medical degree in 1978 and completed his residency in psychiatry and neurology at McLean Hospital in 1982.
 After completion of a fellowship in Institutional analysis, the systematic study of people's collective behaviors in institutions, with Dr. Ries Vanderpol, Brewster enrolled in the documentary production program at the New School for Social Research in New York City with a goal to use his documentary film to positively impact institutional behavior.

 Career

 Brewster wrote and directed his feature film debut The Keeper in 1996, a psychological thriller rooted in his experiences working as a psychiatrist with prisoners and correctional officers at the Brooklyn House of Detention.
 The Keeper debuted at the Sundance Film Festival and Brewster was nominated for an Independent Spirit Award in the Someone to Watch Award category.
 Brewster's follow up to The Keeper, The Killing Zone, was inspired by a year he spent working on a Mobile Crisis Team in Harlem, New York.